fanghaolei/fanghaolei.github.io/Missing-Values-in-R.md

 However, if the NA value is pre-converted into `numeric` or `character` type in R, the converted `pandas` DataFrame will be normal, showing as `NaN`.

 This is a caveat to note when using `rpy2` to convert data frames from R. If there is a pure `NA` column, be sure to convert it to numeric or character type beforehand.

-Also, there is another trick: R has a constant `NA_character_` stored in global environment, which is essentially a character typed `NA`.
-You can simply assign the column with this constant like `df$MyNACol <- NA_character_` to replace the default logical `NA`.
+Also, there is another trick: R has a constant `NA_character_` stored in the global environment, which is essentially a character typed `NA`.
+You can simply assign the column with this constant as `df$MyNACol <- NA_character_` to replace the default logical `NA`.